 The E-Commerce Consumer Experience

-Giant online retailers like Amazon are taking full advantage of the forced consumer preference change.
+Giant online retailers like Amazon are taking full advantage of this uptick in e-commerce spending.
 Since non-essential stores closed during the pandemic, more and more consumers went online to shop, with the convenience of receiving their orders without leaving their homes.
-Even with essential items like groceries and household items, apps like Instacart made it available for consumers to shop at their local grocery stores (i.e., ShopRite, Stop and Shop, and Acme) without having to leave their home.
-Instacart gives the consumer peace of mind by not having to risk going to the grocery store and potentially contracting the virus.
-This app also allows the consumer to shop virtually with the Instacart worker with a chat function through the app, allowing for any substitutions or last-minute additions to their order.
+Even with essential items like groceries and household items, apps like Instacart allowed consumers to shop at their local grocery stores (i.e., ShopRite, Stop and Shop, and Acme) without having to leave their homes.
+Instacart gives consumers peace of mind by eliminating the need to go to the grocery store and limiting the risk of potentially contracting the virus.
+This app also allows the consumer to shop virtually with an Instacart worker using a chat function, permitting them to make any substitutions or last-minute additions to their order.
 Consumers are becoming more comfortable with new online experiences, thus the trend will likely continue to grow.

 E-Commerce: Temporary or Permanent?

 According to a recent population study, Millennials and Generation Z make up approximately 50% of the United States population.
-The growth of these generations will contribute to the development of e-commerce since these generations have grown up in the digital world.
-Even if COVID-19 disappears, we will continue to see an upward trend of e-commerce consumption across the globe and, more specifically, throughout the United States because of the concentration of these younger and more digitally-driven populations.
+The growth of these generations will contribute to the development of e-commerce as these generations have grown up in the digital world.
+We will continue to see an upward trend of e-commerce consumption across the globe and, more specifically, throughout the United States because of the concentration of these younger and more digitally driven populations.

 As many brick-and-mortar retailers have reopened, total occupancy is limited.
-Many shoppers were anxious to return to their favorite store upon reopening, while others would preferably online shop.
+Many shoppers were anxious to return to their favorite store upon reopening, while others preferred online shopping.
 This dramatic shift in preference has caused retailers to enhance their e-commerce strategies.

 Below are 5 tips to strengthen the e-commerce business strategy of your company given the consumer preference shift over the past year:

-As we weather the storm from the pandemic, consumer preferences can change quickly.
-Refocusing your strategy during challenging times can be overwhelming, but it can be accomplished by keeping on top of trends and working closely with your advisors.
-Contact a member of our consumer products team to learn more about how consumer trends can impact your business.
+As the storm is weathered from the pandemic, consumer preferences can change quickly.
+Refocusing your strategy during challenging times can be overwhelming but can be accomplished by staying on top of trends and working closely with your advisors.

-For more information on this topic, please contact a member of Withum’s Consumer Products Services Team.
+For more information on this topic, please contact a member of Withum’s E-Commerce Services Team.